Sharp $L \log L$ condition for supercritical Galton-Watson processes with countable types: Introduction and main results

-We summarize here some known definitions and results on the extension of Perron--Frobenius theory to countable nonnegative matrices, for which we refer to \citet[Chapter~7, Section~1]{kitchens_symbolic_1998}; see also \citet[Chapter~10]{seneta_non-negative_1981} or \citet{vere-jones_ergodic_1967}.
-The matrix $M$ is said to be \textit{irreducible} if the adjacency graph of $M$ (\ie the graph with vertex set $\mathcal{X}$ and where $x\to y$ is a directed edge if{f} $M_{xy}>0$) is strongly connected.
-It is said to be \textit{aperiodic} if for all $x\in\X,\ \mathrm{gcd}\{n,\ M^{(n)}_{xx}>0\}=1$.
+We summarize here some known definitions and results on the extension of Perron--Frobenius theory to countable nonnegative matrices, for which we refer to~\citet[Chapter~7, Section~1]{kitchens_symbolic_1998}; see also~\citet[Chapter~6]{seneta_non-negative_1981} or~\citet{vere-jones_ergodic_1967}.
+The matrix $M$ is said to be \textit{irreducible} if the adjacency graph of $M$ (\textit{i.e.} the graph with vertex set $\mathcal{X}$ and where $x\to y$ is a directed edge iff $M_{xy}>0$) is strongly connected.
+It is said to be \textit{aperiodic} if for all $x\in\mathcal{X},\ \gcd\{n : M^{(n)}_{xx}>0\}=1$.
 If $M$ is irreducible the period is common to all indices and ``for all'' can be replaced by ``for some''.
 Let $M$ be irreducible and aperiodic.
-Its Perron value, defined as $\rho:=\lim_{n\to\infty}\pa{M^n_{xx}}^{1/n}\in (0,\infty]$, is independent of $x\in\X$ and $\rho^{-1}$ is the radius of convergence of the power series $f^{(x,y)}:s\longmapsto\sum_{n\in \N} M^{n}_{xy}s^n$, for all pairs $(x,y)$.
-Then $M$ is said to be \textit{recurrent} if $f^{(x,x)}(\rho^{-1})=\infty$ for some $x$ (hence all $x$), otherwise \textit{transient}.
+Its Perron value, defined as